Keaīwa Heiau State Recreation Area

 Keaīwa Heiau State Recreation Area is the ruins of a temple (Heiau in the Hawaiian language) at the summit of a hill and neighborhood called ʻAiea Heights on Oʻahu, Hawaiʻi.
 The recreation area includes camping facilities and a 4.8 mi trail.
 It also offers clear views of Pearl Harbor.
 The high point of Puu Uau is about halfway down the trail, where native ohia lehua and koa trees may be viewed.
 The remains of a military plane that crashed in 1944 can also be seen along the trail.
 The hike is not particularly difficult, however it does include one quite steep switchback stretch and can be extremely muddy if it has just rained.
 Allow for around 2.5 hours of easy strolling.
 A possible translation of Keaʻiwa would be mysterious, incomprehensible.
 It is believed that this name was given in reference to the healing powers of the plants that no one could really explain.
 In addition, Keaiwa Heiau may have also been known as a "Heiau Hoʻola," or the healing or life-giving heiau according to native Hawaiian scholar Mary Kawena Pukui.

 Foresters replanted most of this area in the late 1920s.
 The lemon eucalyptus trees give forth a mild citrus scent in the air.
 The trail's lower end is marked by stands of Norfolk Island pine trees.
 Pu'u Uau, the trail's high point around halfway along the length, is surrounded by native koa and ohi'a trees.
 There is also wreckage of a B-24 aircraft that went down in 1944.

-The name "Keʻaiwa" means "strange" or "incomprehensible" un Hawaiian.
+The name "Keʻaiwa" means "strange" or "incomprehensible" in Hawaiian.
 Perhaps the name refers to the idea that the powers of the kahuna and the plants employed in healing are unfathomable.